canonical/github-runner-webhook-router/README.md

 For information on how to deploy, integrate and manage this charm, please see the official [GitHub Runner Webhook Router Documentation](https://charmhub.io/github-runner-webhook-router).

 ## Get started
 As the charm is designed to be used in conjunction with the [GitHub Runner](https://github.com/canonical/github-runner-operator) charm, please see [How to set up reactive spawning](https://charmhub.io/github-runner/docs/how-to-reactive) to learn how to deploy the charm.

-The charm requires an integration with mongodb (either the machine or k8s charm), otherwise it will go into a blocked state.

 ### Basic operations